drshahizan/HPDP/assignment/submission/ass1/ohSheet/case_study1a/readme.md

 ## Importing and Preprocessing Data <a name = "preprocess"></a>
 1. Download the Dataset1.txt file.

 2. To import the Dataset1.txt file on Google Sheets, choose 'File' and click 'Import'.

 3. Choose the file and click 'Import data'.

 4. Figure shows the data that has been entered into Google Sheets.
 This dataset contains five columns: Id_No, Academic, Sports, Co-Curriculum, Test_1, and Test_2.

-5. To convert the Academic, Sports, Co-Curriculum, Test_1, and Test_2 data values to two decimal places, select cell B through cell F.
+5. To convert the Academic, Sports, Co-Curriculum, Test_1, and Test_2 data values to two decimal places, select column B through column F.

 6. Choose 'Format' and click 'Number'.

 7. Select 'Custom number format' and apply the two decimal values.

-8. Create
+8. Create new columns to create new values of column B (Academic) to column F (Test_2) to standardize the maximum value to 3.33 for each column.
+The new columns should be name as below:

+Academic: P1 (Column G)
+Sports: P2 (Column H)
+Co-Curriculum: P3 (Column I)
+Test_1: P4 (Column J)
+Test_2: P5 (Column K)

+To calculate the new values, divide the score of each category by its full mark.
+The formula for each column is:

+Column P1: '=(B2/61)*3.33
+Column P2: '=(C2/10)*3.33
+Column P3: '=(D2/15)*3.33
+Column P4: '=(E2/10)*3.33
+Column P5: '=(F2/10)*3.33

+For each column, click enter after filling out the formula to autofill the entire column.

+9.

 ## Obtaining Grade and Status <a name = "grade_status"></a>